Gman-Superfly/Hallucinations_in_Noisy_Channels/README.md

 ---

 We hypothesize that > "Hallucination is thermalization to the form prior bath.
-When knowledge constraints fail, the system equilibrates to maximum entropy—fluent text, empty content."
+When knowledge constraints fail, the system equilibrates to maximum entropy: fluent text, empty content."
 The temperature parameter in LLM sampling IS analogous to the Boltzmann temperature.
 The framework tries to reveal that hallucination control is fundamentally about managing the balance between:
 Potential energy (stored knowledge, constraints) Kinetic energy (form prior, entropy)
 Temperature (exploration vs. exploitation)

-## Experimental Status
+## Experimental status

 ### Theory: Complete Working document (v1.2.1)
 - [x] Six-mechanism framework formalized